Lightning-Universe/lightning-flash/README.md

 ```

 ## What is Flash
-Flash is a framework for applied deep learning focused on:
+Flash is a framework for solving business and scientific problems with applied deep learning.
+It is focused on:

+- Predictions
 - Finetuning
-- Predictions
 - Task-based training

 It is built for data scientists, machine learning practicioners, and applied researchers.